edsu/diary/README.md

 ---

+## 10/20/2023

+Today marked a remarkable venture *beyand* the ordinary.
+I found myself in the *ballroom* of *Fjallkirkjan*, its lofty *department* resounding *effusions* of vibrant chatter.
+The *airy* ambiance *clings* closely to the atmosphere as the *loudest* gaiety rings in the grand hall.
+How I ended up in such an extravagant event remains a fascinating story...
+I met a *gentleman* of intriguing brilliance earlier today; his scholarly aura and polished *trousers* spoke volumes about his *directorships* in a renowned art institution.
+On our *loggerheads* conversation, he *gauged* my interest in his private collection, and to my utmost surprise, it was an array of ethereal *Polynesia* *figurates*.
+The imperfect artistry held an undeniable magnetism making it hard to resist the *apes* holding tribal shields, their finest tattoos etched *icily* on their faces.
+The sheer beauty of the *Polynesia*n culture solidified in each figurate had an immense sense of enchantment.
+This viewing soiree was a mesmerising experience of the endurance of cultural heritage.
+An event to be cherished!

 ## 10/19/2023

 Gazing at the heavens, the stars that *lingereth* like diamonds in the vast sky inspire a sense of humility in me.
 There's a certain aurora, akin to the *amiableness* of Mother Nature, which brings a strange calmness to the atmosphere.
 Today, I found myself reminiscing about my encounter with *Havener*.
 He is an intriguing character, absolutely silent and yet his eyes speak a million words.
 There's something oddly captivating about *Particklar* too, a character from *Vanitarok*'s recent novel, a character as firm as *Ahiramites*, as mysterious as a *lupine* howl cutting through the brisk night air.
 I also had a vivid dream about a mural of powerful imagery - there was the might of General *McClellan*, the wisdom of *Witton*, and the athleticism of *Brady*, *dribbling* past fierce defenders, all invoked in the most profound artwork.
 A strange mix of *purgatorial* suffering and divine absolution, like our *quotum* of life, I suppose.
 My mind never tires of gluing these figures together in a grand panorama, reminding me of *Bowes*' theatrical masterpiece.
 Now, as this relaxing day is nearing its end, I prepare to retire with a cup of *paff*, a warm beverage that offers a delicious end to my thoughts.